-Temple’s Data Science Institute is renowned in many applications of data science.
-The following highlight just a few examples.
+The following highlight just a few on-going projects.
 For more stories of research impact, sign up to receive On the Verge, the Fox School’s flagship research magazine.

 Each of us have 20,000 genes in our DNA.
 How each gene interacts with another can provide insight into a person’s health—up to 55 million pairs.
 That’s a lot of variables.
 Zhigen Zhao, associate professor of Statistical Science at the Fox School, and his statistician colleagues invent new ways to analyze the millions of data points and create models that identify all kinds of associations and patterns that benefit healthcare.